What’s the Best Mail Merge for Gmail? 5 Options to Consider

 Yet Another Mail Merge, or YAMM, is a Chrome extension that allows you to send mass emails from your existing Gmail inbox.

 YAMM works incredibly similar to Mailmeteor, although it allows you to send emails to contacts listed in a Google Sheet or your existing Google Contacts.
 From there, the process is quite similar — you will schedule or send your email, then track email opens and clicks from your existing Google Sheet.

 YAMM’s pricing is slightly more affordable than other options on this list, costing $24 for a year for a personal Google account, or $48 a year for a Workspace account.
 However, it comes with some drawbacks.
-YAMM does not offer a drag-and-drop template editor, and there are no pre-designed templates at your disposal.
+YAMM does not offer a drag-and-drop template editor, and you can only customize pre-designed templates having previous knowledge of HTML and CSS.

 YAMM vs. Gumbamail

 While YAMM’s paid plans are slightly lower than Gumbamail’s Basic (most popular plan), its lack of functionality can be frustrating to marketing and sales teams.
 While Gumbamail has unlimited daily sends, YAMM has a strict send limit of 400 or 1,500 emails a day for personal and business plans, respectively.

 In addition, Gumbamail offers over 800 gorgeous, no-code templates to choose from and offers advanced reporting, which YAMM does not.